Hanging Bridges Trail

-The Hang Suspension Bridges Road is the ancient route linking the Valley Traslasierra with the city of Villa Carlos Paz (Punilla Valley) in the Córdoba Province, Argentina.
+The Hanging Bridges Trail, or Camino de los Puentes Colgantes (Spanish), is the ancient route linking the Valley Traslasierra with the city of Villa Carlos Paz (Punilla Valley) in the Córdoba Province, Argentina.
 Its outstanding feature, which gives it its name, is the existence of several suspension bridges erected across mountain streams.

 The work

 In the Province of Cordoba, the mountain range of Sierras Grandes acted as a barrier dividing the territory and hampering communications between populations located east and west of the summits of Achala.
 A major advocate for development in the Traslasierra Valley was the priest Brochero who argued vehemently before the authorities in 1883 on the need for construction of better roads.

 In 1914 studies were completed and a proposal was made to build a road through the Sierras Grandes.
 The route would follow a public bridle path previously used by walkers, horses and mules and would have a width of five or six meters.
 Defensive structures would be used to avoid damage by flood water, and drainage channels, fords, culverts and suspension bridges would be built.

-On 3 January, 1915 the work was started after a ceremony at the home of Don Carlos Nicander Peace.
+On 3 January 1915 the work was started after a ceremony at the home of Don Carlos Nicander Peace.
 The Governor of Cordoba, Ramón J. Carcano, said in his speech that the road to the summits would be a way of beauty.
 It would start from the liquid diamond edge of a lake, wind between green hills, up cultivated valleys, through primitive forests, over dark gorges with hanging bridges, cross streams and reach summits gilded by the sun and clouds.

 Construction

 The road would be nearly 93 kilometers in length and the work was auctioned in six tranches.
-Contracts were awarded to Damaso Garcia, Agustin Maury, Osvaldo Pedro Ortiz and Payer.
-The construction of 120 meters of suspension bridges were to be the responsibility of Joseph B. Barros.
 The project envisaged the construction of a corral and a stone masonry building at the foot of Copina for the accommodation of drovers in the event of bad weather.

 Two stone memorials, one in Copina and another in the Pampa de Achala, were erected with the following inscriptions: